mcgraths/jquery.twitterlinks/README.md

   * searchWithHashtags parameter added

-    You can now choose where hashtags links will point to. when searchWithHastags = true (default), tweetParser will generate the following link for each hashtags : "twitter.com/hashtag/THE_HASHTAG".
+    You can now choose where hashtags links will point to. when searchWithHastags = true (default), twitterlinks will generate the following link for each hashtags : "twitter.com/hashtag/THE_HASHTAG".
     if you set it to false, the link will be : "twitter.com/search?q=THE_HASHTAG"

   * code optimisation, remove useless var.